-On this page, you who are admitted and registered to a course or a programme with us can find important and useful information during your studies.
+On this page you can find important and useful information during your studies.

 Here we have collected information about exams, our code of honour, student representation, IT resources, our video archive and what to do if you wish to discontinue your studies, take a break or re-register for a course you have been registered for before.

 Signing up for the exam

 In order to be allowed to participate in a written examination you have to have signed up for the exam via Ladok.
 You cannot show up for the exam without having signed up, and we do not accept any late applications!

 If it turns out that you cannot attend, please unregister for the exam in Ladok.

 When and how can I sign up?

 You sign up via Ladok.
-In most cases the sign up function is activated four weeks before the examination and closed 8 days before (at 23:59).
+Usually you can sign up starting a month before the exam, and the deadline to sign up is 10 days before the exam (at 23:59).

-Exception: If you are taking a course KTH given by Stockholm University you must sign up for the exam via KTH - see below.
+Exception: If you are taking a course at KTH via Stockholm University you must sign up for the exam via KTH - see below.